benedictchapman/benedictchapman.github.io/_posts/2020-09-25-finished-wordmarks.md

 ## Stroke

 Next I put a stroke around the letters.
 That is a simple process of increasing the ‘stroke’ for the path’s appearance.
 I applied the stroke to the outside of the path, with a round-join corner.
 Applying judgement to an appropriate size for the stroke, I made the width of the stroke about the width of the thicker parts of the u and h, just maybe a touch wider.
-I then used Outline Stroke to turn the stroke itself into the compount path.
+I then used Outline Stroke to turn the stroke itself into the compound path.
 Then I could remove the hollows within the envelope (such as within the curve of the h).

 I consider this to be the canonical version of the logo.
 The stroke adds opulance to the letters’ curves.
 I also love the white on black.
 Even without colour, the letters are vibrant within the stroke.